 Goods and services tax (GST)

 not exempt from GST is known as a taxable supply.
-A person or business is required to register for GST if the total value of the person’s or business’s taxable supplies or taxable turnover exceeds or is expected to exceed S$1 million.
-However, persons or businesses whose taxable supplies or taxable turnover does not or is not expected to surpass to S$1 million mark may also register for GST voluntarily.
+A person or business must register for GST if the total value of the person’s or business’s taxable supplies or taxable turnover exceeds or is expected to exceed S$1 million.
+However, persons or businesses whose taxable supplies or taxable turnover does not or is not expected to surpass S$1 million marks may also register for GST voluntarily.
 GST is divided into input and output tax.
 Input tax refers to GST incurred on one’s business purchases and expenses.
 If a business owner satisfies the conditions for claiming input tax, the owner may claim the tax on any business purchases and expenses.
 Output tax is GST charged and collected by a business.
 Output tax is to be paid to the IRAS.
 GST-registered businesses must submit GST returns to the IRAS one month after the end of each prescribed accounting period and report both input and output tax in the GST return.
 The difference between output and input tax is the net amount of GST payable to the IRAS or refunded by the IRAS.

 Property tax is a wealth tax imposed under the Property Tax Act on immovable properties based in Singapore.
 Property tax is payable in advance in Singapore every year.
 Annual property tax is calculated by multiplying the property’s annual value (AV) with the relevant property tax rates.
 A property’s AV is tied to the estimated annual rent it would be able to fetch if the property were to be rented out.
-The IRAS takes factors such as the property’s size, the property’s condition, and rental costs of similar properties in the vicinity into consideration when determining a property’s AV.
-Property tax rates on owner-occupied and non-owner occupied residential properties are applied on a progressive scale.
+The IRAS takes factors such as the property’s size, the property’s condition, and rental costs of equivalent properties in the vicinity into consideration when deciding a property’s AV.
+Property tax rates on owner-occupied and non-owner-occupied residential properties are applied on a progressive scale.
 Owner-occupied residential properties are any properties in which the owner lives.
-The highest possible owner-occupied property tax rate is 16%, which is imposed on any properties with a value in excess of S$130,000.
-Non-owner occupied residential properties abide by a different set of tax rates.
-For such properties, the highest tax rate is 20%, which is imposed on properties which have a value of over S$90,000.
+The highest possible owner-occupied property tax rate is 16%, which is imposed on any properties with a value more than S$130,000.
+Non-owner-occupied residential properties abide by a distinct set of tax rates.
+For such properties, the highest tax rate is 20%, which is imposed on properties that have a value of over S$90,000.
 There is also an exclusion list, and properties on this list will always be taxed at 10%.
 Until January 1, 2014, there existed a property tax refund for vacant residential and non-residential properties, but it was removed.
 This was because the Singaporean government intended to align the property tax regime with its policy intent regarding property tax, which was to tax